dbmi-bgm/granite/docs/callers.md

 It is possible to reduce the output to only variants that are potential compound heterozygous.

     granite comHet -i file.vcf -o file.out.vcf --trio PROBAND_ID [PARENT_ID] [PARENT_ID] --filter_cmpHet

+#### Impact
+A variant is considered to have a potential STRONG impact if VEP impact is HIGH or MODERATE, spliceAI score is >= 0.8, or CLINVAR assignment is Pathogenic | Likely Pathogenic.
+If both variants are STRONG, the pair is assigned as a STRONG_PAIR.
+If only one of the two variants is STRONG, the pair is assigned as a MEDIUM_PAIR.
+If none of the variants is STRONG, the pair is assigned as a WEAK_PAIR.